 All students should show up for their audition 45 minutes prior to their interview time to begin the written portion of their audition.

 1. The first element of your audition is a written exercise.
 Students will be asked to develop a story idea for a film based on a visual prompt.
 Students will also watch a brief film clip and answer some questions about what they saw.
 The writing component will take between 30-45 minutes.

 2. After you complete your written audition, you will have a meeting with the VCA audition panel.
 This panel is generally comprised of both VCA teachers, as well as a community member or VCA grad with knowledge of our program.
 During your interview, you will first present your video or photo project to the panel, and then be asked to explain your project and its story.
 The panel will then ask a number of questions regarding your interests and experience related to film and video production.
 Applicants will be ranked according to the outcomes of their interviews, written assignments, portfolios, and video or photo projects.
-All students who audition will be notified by email on January TBA as to whether or not they have been accepted.
+All students who audition will be notified by email on February 11, 2020 as to whether or not they have been accepted.